velartrill/velartrill.github.io/orig/spirals/prisoner-of-war/the-camps.md

 "So it's a siege, then."
 Egret sinks back into her chair, and clasps her head in her hands.
 "For... a week, maybe two if they're real desperate.
 I'm already behind quota, I am.
 The General will have my hide!"

-"So will the prisoners, ma'am," mutters the Captain.
+"So will the prisoners, milady," mutters the Captain.

 Egret slams her fist down, denting the wooden desk.
 The room is silent for a moment, the only sounds the distant desperate scrabble of battle, as the intendant fixes her eyes on a candle and takes several slow, deep breaths.